An honest account of chemotherapy

 I’m angry that people think my ‘all clear’ result after surgery means we can all move on.
 I can’t move on, I’m trapped in this horrific treatment plan.
 I want it to end, I seriously contemplate not going in for any more chemo.
 If I just stop now, I’ll start getting better again instead of worse.
 I’ll stop poisoning my body to the point that some things no longer function.

 I wonder if some people think a lumpectomy is minor surgery.
-I wonder if that’s what I thought too, until I knew better.
+Maybe that’s what I thought too, until I knew better.
 My scar and the piece missing from my body doesn’t look minor to me.

 I’m grateful that I didn’t have to have a mastectomy.
 I’m terrified that if I end up having the BRCA1 or BRCA2 gene, I will have to have a bilateral mastectomy and my ovaries removed.